-A board member recently contacted me for support and inspiration to help his board team address a long-standing challenge around how his board handles the area of strategy and development of strategic transformational thinking.
-He indicated that while there is quite an experienced hardworking board team in place and their company has been a major player for many years in their market sector, their marketplace is now changing at such an alarming pace that standing still is simply not an option and while they have had a very steady conservative approach to strategy until now, the board and executive team need to step up now and identify some radical & left-field strategic options in response to some major moves by competitors, new entrants with disruptive technology and business models as well as significant changes within their customers.
+A board member recently contacted me for support and inspiration to help his board team address a long-standing challenge around how they handle the area of strategy and development of strategic transformational thinking.
+He indicated that while there is quite an experienced hard-working board team in place and their company has been a major player for many years in their sector, their marketplace is now changing at such an alarming pace that standing still is simply not an option.